“We may not always be able to control what we are, but we can control what we do.” – Akiroq Brost

 About TMS Therapy for Addiction

-TMS therapy for addiction is a noninvasive brain stimulation technique.
-It targets the brain’s circuitry most responsible for drug-taking behaviors, the ventromedial prefrontal cortex.
-According to the study’s authors, applying magnetic stimulation to this area calms brain activity in response to drug cues.
+TMS therapy for addiction is a non-invasive brain stimulation technique.
+It targets the ventromedial prefrontal cortex, which is the brain’s circuitry most responsible for drug-taking behaviors.
+Experts suggest that applying magnetic stimulation to this area calms brain activity in response to drug cues.
 TMS therapy for addiction can achieve a number of favorable results, including:

 - Reduced drug cravings